-Safe driving is what Sri Lanka needs not only for fuel economy but also for accident prevention.
+Safe driving is what the world needs not only for fuel economy but also for accident prevention.
 CIRCUMSPECTOR app addresses both issues.
 The software receives driving style – or G-force – data from an accelerometer in a GPS tracker.
-Then it analyzes the data and shows speedings, accelerations, brakings, sharp turns, reckless driving on your laptop or smartphone.
+Then it analyzes the data and shows speedings, accelerations, brakings, sharp turns, and reckless driving on your laptop or smartphone.

 CIRCUMSPECTOR detects traffic violations and ranks drivers of your company based on their driving style.
 It means that you can provide personalized training, bonuses, or penalties based on their driving behavior.

-The CIRCUMSPECTOR-based driver training and reward system now works at Brandix Sri Lanka.
-In 2019, at the Telematics Colombo conference, the company reported that CIRCUMSPECTOR allowed them to prevent 90% of crashes monthly, not to mention significant fuel economy.
+The CIRCUMSPECTOR-based driver training and reward system now works at Brandix in South Aisa.
+In 2019, at the Telematics conference in 2020, the company reported that CIRCUMSPECTOR allowed them to prevent 90% of crashes monthly, not to mention significant fuel economy.

 HEED for maintenance management

-Commercial fleets in Sri Lanka mostly comprise older vehicles, so their age and condition affect fuel economy dramatically.
+Commercial fleets also comprise older vehicles.
+Their age and condition affect fuel economy dramatically.
 That’s why the owners had better keep them properly maintained.
 Use HEED to know all service works, spare parts, and maintenance expenses in your fleet.

 HEED saves the maintenance history of your fleet for more than 400 days.
 The app allows taking every aspect that affects fuel consumption under control.